 Although many physicians don’t seek treatment, for fear of not being able to practice, doing so sometimes causes just that.
 In cases of extreme burnout and depression, a physician’s ability to treat patients is compromised.
-This occurs in the form of medical errors which can effect the quality of treatment provided.
+This occurs in the form of medical errors, which can affect the quality of treatment provided.

-To improve physician mental health and thus quality of treatment for patients, education on and acceptance of the potential mental health struggles in the field of healthcare is key.
+To improve physician mental health and thus, quality of treatment for patients, education on and acceptance of the potential mental health struggles in the field of healthcare is vital.
 Today, many medical schools are encouraging aspiring physicians to prioritize their mental health early in their careers through wellness programs.
-These programs require schools to monitor fatigue levels and a student’s clinical hours to decrease the chance of burn-out.
+These programs require schools to monitor fatigue levels and a student’s clinical hours to decrease the chance of burnout.

 Interested in becoming a physician within the U.S.?
 One of the first steps towards this goal is completing a clinical rotation.
 Click here to view those offered by AMO!